 Algarve food is often fresh, and the region loves fish and seafood dishes.
 So, close to the sea, it’s little wonder why seafood is eaten most days.
 Many of the Algarve's dishes also incorporate vegetables and fruit into their ingredients.
 Clams, oysters and cockles are all favourites of locals, and many of the local restaurants will serve items caught earlier in the day.
 If you want to eat like a local, try the stew based clam xerem or the bread casserole seafood acorda.

 Add in the locally produced red and white wines of the region, and you will have delicious dinners produced to perfection.

 Restaurants in the Algarve

 The entire region prides itself on its seafood dishes and wines.
 The central Algarve has a number of great eateries, including one of only two Michelin star restaurants in Portugal.
 While the region is full of chic, trendy places to dine, there are still plenty of locally owned, family cafes to find your next meal in.
 You’ll dine on seafood dishes featuring items caught, plucked or picked that very day.
 Fresh is the name of the game in the Algarve, and you’ll be eating the freshest foods available.

 Stunning beaches and hours of endless sunlight, that is the Algarve in a nutshell.
 The area has something for everyone and provides kilometres of coastline to relax upon.
-Whether you’re looking for an all-inclusive deal or a self-catered stay, our array of holidays, flights and hotels means your ideal Algarve holiday is just a click away with easyJet holidays.
+Whether you’re looking for an all-inclusive deal, cheap holiday or a self-catered stay, our array of holidays, flights and hotels means your ideal Algarve holiday is just a click away with easyJet holidays.

-Is the Algarve not quite sealing the deal?
-Have a read of our other Portuguese destination guides for further inspiration and temptation!
+The Algarve not quite sealing the deal?
+Have a read of our other Portuguese destination guide for further inspiration and temptation!